robotframework/robotframework/INSTALL.rst

 sections below.
 See pip_ project pages if for the latest installation instructions if you need to install it.

+.. note:: Robot Framework 3.1 and newer are distributed as `wheels
+          <http://pythonwheels.com>`_, but earlier versions are available only
+          as source distributions in tar.gz format.
+It is possible to install both using pip, but installing wheels is a lot faster.

 .. note:: Only Robot Framework 2.7 and newer can be installed using pip.
 If you
           need an older version, you must use other installation approaches.